Muzeum Sztuki: Open Composition

-ms¹ complex (Neoplastic Room, Studio Warehouse, Workshop Room, Terraced Reading Room, ms1 Hall on the side of Gdańska St., Courtyard)
+ms¹ complex (the Neoplastic Room, the Open Storage, Workshop Room, Terraced Reading Room, ms1 Hall on the side of Gdańska St., Courtyard)

 New edition of the exhibition called Neoplastic Room.
-Open Composition is only part of the openness that will manifest itself in the museum complex in Więckowskiego Street.
-This re-composition of the Neoplastic Room – larger than the previous ones – will accompany the inauguration of new spaces at the Muzeum Sztuki in Łódź location in Gdańska St.
+Open Composition was not only part of the openness that manifested itself in the museum complex on Więckowskiego Street.
+This re-composition of the Neoplastic Room– larger than the previous ones– accompanied the inauguration of new spaces at the Muzeum Sztuki in Łódź location on Gdańska Street.

-The evening event will consist of a tour guided by the museum’s director Jarosław Suchan of the Neoplastic Room.
-Open Composition exhibition, guided tour of the Studio Warehouse, presentation of archival materials on the Neoplastic Room in the new Reading Room, workshop demonstration of professional digitalisation of the museum objects and documents in the new Library, classes of the “Open Drawing and Painting Studio” in the new Workshop Room.
+The evening event consisted of a tour guided by the museum’s director Jarosław Suchan of Neoplastic Room.
+Open Composition, guided tour of the Open Storage, presentation of archival materials on the Neoplastic Room in the new Reading Room, workshop demonstration of professional digitalisation of the museum objects and documents in the new Library, classes of the “Open Drawing and Painting Studio” in the new Workshop Room.

-We have prepared these events in order to show the functionality and capacities of the newly opened BC building.
-We would like to highlight that not only the new spaces, but the entire museum is open to public.
+We prepared these events in order to show the functionality and capacities of the newly opened BC building.
+We highlighted that not only the new spaces, but the entire museum is open to public.

-The evening will start at 18.00 hrs with a guided tour of the Neoplastic Room.
+The evening started at 18.00 hrs with a guided tour of the Neoplastic Room.
 Open Composition exhibition guided by the director of the museum, Jarosław Suchan (gallery on the 2nd floor).
-Then until 21.00, in a rotational system, we will be able to participate in the following events:
+Then until 21.00, in a rotational system, we were able to participate in the following events: